amzn/alexa-coho/README.md

 The documentation for the Alexa Lighting API is available  [here](https://developer.amazon.com/public/binaries/content/assets/html/alexa-lighting-api.html).

 ## Contents
 This repository includes a Node.js sample for an AWS Lambda function that is an adapter for an Alexa skill.
-You can find a sample virtual device created in the LightingAPI folder.
+The LightingAPI folder contains a sample virtual device that you can use as a basis for your own Lambda function.
 The sample demonstrates:
 - Responding to discovery messages
 - Responding to triggered events (on / off)
 - Making a simple call to an HTTPS endpoint